HEADS-project/mraa/examples/typescript/README.md

-Use the following command to compile your typescript
+Use the following command to compile your typescript:
 ```bash
 tsc --module commonjs AioA0.ts
 ```

-next you can do
+next you can install mraa in this folder:
 ```bash
 npm install mraa
 ```
-to install mraa in this folder.

-next you can run
+finally you can run the samples *e.g.* AioA0:
 ```bash
 sudo node AioA0.js
 ```